Webinative/dockerise-django/docs/part_2.md

 Switch the to **Workspace** settings tab, then search for "python format".
 Locate the **Python > Formatting: Provider** setting and change it to _black_.

 ![python black](images/part_2/11-vscode_black.png)

+We'll see how black in action in the upcoming parts where we make more code changes.

+Wrapping up, in this article, we added three third-party django-apps, a linter, a code formatter and integrated them with Visual Studio Code.